cursey/kanan-new/README.md

 ![Preview](preview.png)

 ## Original patch authors
-kanan comes with more mods than are listed here.
+Kanan comes with more mods than are listed here.
 This is the list of patch authors who haven't directly contributed via GitHub's pull requests.
 * Blade3575
     * Bitmap font
     * Elf lag